liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 You may also choose to allocate certain embedded Liferay functions (e.g. blogs, bookmarks, etc) to a SPI.
 This is generally not recommended.

-### Manage Existing SPI
+### Staring, Stopping, and Modifying a SPI

-#### Starting and Stopping

-The Portal will automatically start SPIs on startup.
-However, if you add a new SPI, you will need to manually start it.
+The Portal automatically starts SPIs on startup.
+However, when you first add a new SPI, you must start it manually.

 ![](../../images/sandboxing-start-stop-spi.png)

-Once successfully started, you will have the ability to stop or restart the SPI.
-Note, you will only be able to delete a SPI after it has been shut down.
+Once successfully started, you can stop or restart the SPI.
+Note, you cannot delete a SPI that is running.
+You must first stop the SPI.

 ![](../../images/sandboxing-restart-spi.png)

-#### Modifying SPI Configurations

-You may edit the configurations of a SPI.
-However, configuration changes made to running SPIs will only take effect after a restart.
+You can edit a SPI's configuration.
+Configuration changes made to a running SPI take effect after it's restarted.

 ![](../../images/sandboxing-modify-spi.png)

 ### Configure Global Settings

 The SPI Administration console allows you to configure a series of global settings.
-You may access them by clicking on the configuration icon as shown below.
+You can access them by clicking on the configuration icon as shown below.

 ![](../../images/sandboxing-global-settings.png)

-Once you have opened the configuration panel, the SPI Administration console will display the ability for you to configure notification and restart options.
+Once you've opened the configuration panel, the SPI Administration console enables you to configure global notification and set restart options for your SPIs.

+Note, that option values explicitly configured in a SPI take precedence over the global settings with respect to that SPI.

 ![](../../images/sandboxing-global-recovery-options.png)

 #### Notification Options

-The notification options allow you to configure both the content of and the recipients of the notification emails.
-These values will be used by all defined SPIs unless they have been explicitly configured otherwise.
+The notification options allow you to configure both the nofication email content and specify the recipients of the notification email.
+These values are used by all defined SPIs.

 ![](../../images/sandboxing-global-notification-options.png)